Can I change my energy payment method to save money in the UK? (June 2026)

 UK energy payment methods: pros, cons and who they suit

-Here’s a practical overview of the common ways to pay for home gas and electricity in the UK.
-Prices and availability vary by supplier and region.
+Here’s a practical overview of the common ways to pay for home gas and electricity in the UK in 2026.
+Prices and availability vary by supplier and region, all within the July 2026 cap.

-Payment method How it works Potential cost impact Best for
+Payment method How it works Cost impact (July 2026 cap) Best for

 Monthly Direct Debit A fixed amount each month based on estimated annual usage; adjusted over time.
-Often lower tariff pricing and fewer fees; watch for overpaying/large credit balances.
-Households wanting predictable payments and possible discounts.
+Cheapest standard rates (26.11p/kWh elec, 7.33p/kWh gas cap); watch for overpaying/large credit balances.
+Households wanting predictable payments and the lowest standard pricing.

-Pay on receipt You get a bill (often quarterly or monthly) and pay what you owe.
-Can be priced higher than Direct Debit equivalents; winter bills can be large.
+Pay on receipt (standard credit) You get a bill (often quarterly or monthly) and pay what you owe.
+Capped higher than Direct Debit, so usually the dearest option; winter bills can be large.
 People who prefer to pay for actual usage and manage cashflow seasonally.

 Prepayment (key/card) You top up before you use energy, usually at PayPoint/Payzone or via voucher.
-Rates vary; can be higher than credit meter deals, but not always.
-Risk of self-disconnection if you can’t top up.
+Now capped broadly in line with Direct Debit; risk of self-disconnection if you can’t top up.
 Budgeting tightly and controlling spend; renters with existing prepay meters.

 Smart prepayment Prepay mode on a smart meter with app/online top-ups and near real-time balance.
-Sometimes competitive; easier top-ups and fewer trips to shops.
-Availability depends on smart meter setup and supplier.
+Competitive with credit-meter pricing; easier top-ups and fewer shop trips.
+Needs a compatible smart meter.
 People wanting prepay control with more convenience.

 Direct Debit: how to keep it fair